Chevrolet Task Force: History

 The trucks were differentiated by running gear and interiors; Chevrolet used Chevrolet engines, and GMC used GMC inline-sixes and Pontiac V8s (Oldsmobile V8s for heavy-duty trucks).

 For the first time in GM history, trucks were available with optional power steering, power brakes, and V8s.
 A column-shifted 3-speed manual transmission was standard, with an optional floor-shift 4-speed manual or Hydramatic automatic.
-The electrical system got an upgrade to 12 volts.
+The electrical system was upgraded from 6 to 12 volts.

 The new body featured the truck industry's first wrap-around windshield, and an optional wrap-around rear window for Deluxe cab models.
 Headlights became integrated into the fenders.
 The cab is taller in size, and in-cab steps replaced the running boards of previous models.
 A "step" between the cab and rear fender aided access to items inside the pickup bed.
 Redesigned bed fenders were carried through the next generation body that ended in 1966.